SparshaRay/Zodiacal-Light/README.md

 # Zodiacal-Light
-Simulation of trajectory of dust particles orginating from mars
+Simulation of trajectory of dust particles orginating from mars.
+Internship project under the guidance of Prof. Jasjeet Singh Bagla, IISER Mohali.